ashpool37/codeforces-cxx20/README.md

 This repo includes some tooling to make starting work on new problems easier.
 Use the included script to create:
 * a `main.cpp` containing a Hello World,
 * a `.clangd` to configure the clangd language server,
+* a POSIX-compliant Makefile,
-* and a POSIX-compliant Makefile.
+* and a README linking to the problem statement on Codeforces.

 To begin working on a new problem, first make sure these are installed:
 * a POSIX-compliant shell,